jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

   - **harm** has the same meaning as in section 4(1) of the Gambling Act 2003
   - **harness race** means a horse race in which each competing horse normally moves at a gait commonly known as pacing or trotting
   - **hunt club** means a club, association, or other body of persons (whether incorporated or not) that is established for the purpose of promoting and conducting the sport of hunting, but that also conducts hunt race meetings, and that is registered with a racing code in accordance with the constitution of that code
-  - **Judicial Control Authority** or Authority means the Judicial Control Authority continued by section 37
+  - **Judicial Control Authority** or means the Judicial Control Authority continued by section 37
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **problem gambler** has the same meaning as in section 4(1) of the Gambling Act 2003
   - **race** means a galloping race, harness race, or greyhound race